-This list covers the top ways you can both start earning money right away, from easy gig apps to creative businesses you build together.
+This list covers the top ways you can both start earning money right away, from easy gig apps to creative businesses you build working together.
 You’ll find clear steps to get started, tools that save time, and tips based on what works best for couples right now.
 Whether you want quick payouts or ideas that can grow over time, you’re in the right place.

 Why Couples Make Great Side Hustlers